mahmoudali20/mahmoudali20/README.md

 🎓 Fourth-Year Information Systems Student at **Faculty of Computers and Artificial Intelligence, Cairo University**

-💻 Passionate about building backend applications using **ASP.NET Core** and **C#**.
+💻 Passionate about Backend Development using **ASP.NET Core** and **Spring Boot**.

-🏗️ Interested in Software Engineering, Clean Code, and scalable application design.
+🏗️ Interested in Software Engineering, Clean Architecture, and scalable backend systems.

-🗄️ Passionate about **SQL Server**, Database Design, and Entity Framework Core.
+🗄️ Passionate about Database Design, SQL Server, Entity Framework Core, and RESTful APIs.

 🚀 Always learning new technologies and improving my backend development skills.